 WiscWeb - WordPress UW Theme - Options for Faculty Profiles

-The following document will walk you through our (WiscWeb's) recommendations for those looking to build faculty profile pages (either academic or personal).
+This document will walk you through WiscWeb's recommendations for building faculty profile pages (either academic or personal).
 It will also touch on the benefits of each and other important considerations.

 - Before you get started